hn-rg/hn-rg.github.io/_tabs/members/duebler.md

 I am interested in the theoretical foundations for blockchain-based distributed applications.
 With a strong background in mathematics, I am especially concerned with provable security guarantees.

 Prior to MPI-SP, I completed my Bachelor's (2020) and Master's Degree (2022) in Mathematics at [Ruhr University Bochum](https://www.ruhr-uni-bochum.de/en).
-Besides my university education I gained profound practical experience in algorithm design and data science by working at the [Fraunhofer Institute for Software and Systems Engineering](https://www.isst.fraunhofer.de/en.html) as a working student.
+Besides my university education, I gained profound practical experience in algorithm design and data science by working at the [Fraunhofer Institute for Software and Systems Engineering](https://www.isst.fraunhofer.de/en.html) as a working student.

 ## Publications